LiveXP/kazaar/README.md

 The MorningCheck and Checking Entities are created from their models every days, so if you edit a Model during the day you will see the changes on the MorningCheck/Checking the next day only.

-You can disable a MorningCheckModel and a CheckingModel so that it is not created the next day.
+You can disable a MorningCheckModel and a CheckingModel so that it will not created the next day.

 You can define an occurence (daily/weekly/monthly) for a CheckingModel, so that it will be created only when needed (every day, every monday, every first of the month)